Pezz89/PySoundConcat/src/sppysound/docs/installation.rst

 2. libsndfile - used for audio file IO
 3. The HDF5 Library - used for large file storage

 There are a number of ways to install python.
-The simplest is through homebrew using the following command:
+The simplest is through homebrew/linuxbrew using the following command:

 .. code:: bash